Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-handle-appswitch.md

 It is possible to setup a button or other mechanisms that all require user interaction in the last step of the browser-flow, which enables the user to click and return to the app.

 So, the backend must notify the app that the flow is completed, or the user must click on something, in order to escape the TAB and get back to the app.
-Note here, that this is the result of Chrome beginning to require user interaction on Custom Schemes redirects.

 # MitID app-switch implementation and channel-binding